rahaftech/Control-Panel/README.md

-# Control-Panel
+# Control-Panel with chat
 A panel was made to control the movement of the robot using html, css and the panel page was linked to the database via php.
+Here I just add a chat to my page using IBM Watson Assistant.